Sète: a Mediterranean Harbour

 Dining Options Across Budgets

-For budget eats under €10 to €15, snag a tielle from a canal-side bakery or assemble a picnic with market sardines—authentic and immersion-rich as you haggle in French.
-Mid-range spots, €20 to €35, line the ports; try grilled sardines or soupe de poisson at a harborside bistro, where waiters explain daily specials aloud.
-Splurge at €40+ venues for refined oyster platters overlooking the sea, with chefs weaving lagoon flavors into elegant courses.
+For budget eats under €10 to €15, snag a tielle from a canal-side bakery or assemble a picnic with market sardines for an authentic and locally-sourced meal.
+Mid-range spots, generally between €20 to €35, line the ports; try grilled sardines or a soupe de poisson at a harborside bistro, where waiters explain daily specials aloud.
+If you’re in the mood for something more refined and looking to splurge, there are also seaside restaurants offering beautifully prepared oyster platters and dishes inspired by the flavours of the lagoon.

-Cozy Stops for Coffee, Sweets, and Sips
+Cozy Stops for Sweets and Sips

 Markets and Picnic Havens